sentiance/node-sentiance-firehose/readme.md

 ```

 ## Connecting
-Connection requires an application id and stream definition ID.
+Connection requires a valid application ID and stream definition ID.

 The application ID is the ID you are using in your mobile app configuration.
 The bearer token is either the SDK user/device token or an application backend token that can be obtained using the app manager.